SebastianGlonner/minjector/README.md

 Tests implemented with jasmine 2.0.
 Running in Node.js and Browsers

 # Roadmap

+* Throw meaningful error in case of Factory function does not return

+* Add "map" config

 * Optimizer script, basically concatening modules, but supporting some kind of "top level entry points".
   Means that if I have a single page application and have multiple